mertsamig/Figure-Beautifier/README.md

 Available presets:
 *   **`'default'`**: The standard beautification settings.
 *   **`'publication'`**: Optimized for academic publications.
-Typically uses standard fonts (e.g., Arial or Times), appropriate font sizes, thinner lines for potentially dense plots, black and white color scheme for axes/text, and a clear color palette for plots.
+Typically uses standard fonts (e.g., Arial or Times), appropriate font sizes, thinner lines for potentially dense plots, a black and white color scheme for axes/text, and a clear color palette for plots.
 Grid is often major lines only.
-*   **`'presentation_dark'`**: Designed for presentations using a dark background.
-Employs larger fonts, thicker lines, and a color palette that is clear on dark backgrounds (e.g., 'viridis').
 *   **`'presentation_light'`**: Suited for presentations on light backgrounds.
-Uses larger fonts, clear lines, and bright, distinct color palettes.
+Uses larger fonts, clear lines, and bright, distinct color palettes (e.g., 'turbo' is the default for this preset).
 *   **`'minimalist'`**: A clean, uncluttered look with minimal gridlines, often using only left and bottom axes, and a grayscale or simple color scheme.

 Example: